Now TV Introduces New Streaming Service Option For Simultaneous Multi-Device Viewing Without Set-Top Box

-(MENAFN- Media OutReach Newswire) 1O1O, csl. customers can register and participate in online game for a chance to win tickets to Tatler XFEST: Hong Kong Team vs Inter Miami CF match HONG KONG SAR - Media OutReach Newswire - 19 January 2024 - HKT (SEHK: 6823) - Now TV announced the addition of a new streaming service option in the form of an over-the-top (OTT) video-streaming app, offering a flexible and convenient way for more customers to enjoy exciting world-class programmes, including the live broadcast of the highly anticipated Tatler XFEST: Hong Kong Team vs Inter Miami CF exhibition match.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 19 January 2024 - HKT (SEHK: 6823) - Now TV announced the addition of a new streaming service option in the form of an over-the-top (OTT) video-streaming app, offering a flexible and convenient way for more customers to enjoy exciting world-class programmes, including the live broadcast of the highly anticipated Tatler XFEST: Hong Kong Team vs Inter Miami CF exhibition match.
 Now TV customers can participate in a game for a chance to win tickets for a first-hand experience of the event.

 Starting today, 1O1O, csl and Club Sim monthly subscribers can be among the first to register for selected channel packs provided by the "Now TV – Now Player" app to enjoy a wide range of programmes, including popular movies, dramas, sports, and documentaries, without the need for a set-top box.
 The app supports simultaneous viewing on two devices, which, coupled with the smart TV-version Now TV app, smartphones, and tablets, provides ideal viewing options for different members of the household.